jiangelle/papers/TopicModeling/README.md

     - 2. Select a multinomial distribution &theta;<sub>d</sub> over the labels &Lambda;<sub>d</sub> from symmetric Dirichlet prior &alpha;.
     - 3. For each word position i 1..N in tweet d.
 First draw a label z<sub>d</sub> from label multinomial &theta;<sub>d</sub>.
 Then draw a word w<sub>d</sub>from word multinomial &beta;<sub>z</sub>.

+### [Probabilistic Topic Models](http://www.cs.princeton.edu/~blei/papers/Blei2012.pdf)(Communications of the ACM2012)
+- Authors: David M. Blei.
+- Summary: This paper surveyes probabilistic topic models to provide a statistical solution to manage large archives of documents.
+It investigated the Latent Dirichlet Allocation model(LDA), the extended versions and future directions for LDA.
+-
 ### [Modeling Flu on Twitter using Temporal Topic Models]()(ICDM14)
   <div align="center"><img src="hfstm.png"/></div>
 - Summary: This paper proposes temporal topic models to capture hidden states of a user from his tweets and aggregate states in a geographical region for better estimation of flu trends.
 They define states of flue and combines the states as a hidden random variable into the temporal topic graphical models.